Music at Holy Trinity: Lakeview

 In recent years Holy Trinity’s music program has expanded in exciting ways.
 The Holy Trinity Choir has grown significantly.
 Our growing Children’s Choir sings several times each year.
 The Holy Trinity Strings, made up of members and friends of the congregation has been established and plays often for services.
 Woodwind and brass players add their gifts of music and handbells are heard periodically as well.

-Both organ and piano are used to accompany congregational song though organ is the primary instrument at the 10:30 a.m. service.
+Both organ and piano are used to accompany congregational song though organ is the primary instrument.
 Congregational singing is robust and vibrant, and beloved hymns old and new contrast with a variety of other styles that are included in our corporate song.

 Holy Trinity is known for its talented choir and new members are always welcome.

-Rehearsals are Sunday mornings at 9:00 a.m. in the Choir Room and only occasional Thursday evenings during the year to make preparations for festivals and special celebrations.
+Rehearsals are Sunday mornings in the Choir Room and only occasional Thursday evenings during the year to make preparations for festivals and special celebrations.

-The choir sings from September through Trinity Sunday and there is usually one Sunday each month during the season in which the choir does not sing or rehearse.
+The choir sings from September through Trinity Sunday, rotating between the 9am and 11am services, and there is usually one Sunday each month during the season in which the choir rehearses but does not sing at one of the services.

 Even if you can't be present all the time you are welcome to sing with the choir.
 Please e-mail our Minister of Music, David Brackley, to express interest or for more information.